 Diversity, Equity, and Inclusion

-The Provost’s Office values diversity, equal opportunity, and inclusion as central to our pursuit for academic excellence, discovery and engagement.
-To facilitate diverse perspectives, encourage free exchange of ideas, and cultivate mutual respect and compassion, the Provost’s Office actively promotes the following programs and initiatives.
+The Office of the Provost & Chief Academic Officer values diversity, equal opportunity, and inclusion as central to our pursuit for academic excellence, discovery and engagement.
+To facilitate diverse perspectives, encourage free exchange of ideas, and cultivate mutual respect and compassion, the Office of the Provost & Chief Academic Officer actively promotes the following programs and initiatives.

 Aggies Think, Care, Act